 With national resources and public attention largely directed at efforts to contain COVID-19, the current situation of panic and fear is prone to exploitation by nefarious non-state actors that seek to advance their own agendas and undermine the system even further.
 In doing so, such groups often reinforce each others’ narratives and accelerate actions.
 At the same time, the pandemic might act as a trigger for violent actions in the name of a metaphysical deity.
 It is therefore important to address such issues in advance.

-Against this backdrop, it is our pleasure to invite you to the second eRoundtable from our ‘Coping with Coronavirus’ series, titled: ‘Terrorism in the Time of Coronavirus,’ which will be held via Zoom platform on Tuesday, 31 March 2020 from 11:00 to 12:30 (CET).
+Against this backdrop, we organised the second eRoundtable from our ‘Coping with Coronavirus’ series, titled: ‘Terrorism in the Time of Coronavirus,’ which was held via Zoom platform on Tuesday, 31 March 2020 from 11:00 to 12:30 (CET).

-Discussion will focus on the impact of Coronavirus on terrorist groups’ and behaviour.
+Discussion focused on the impact of Coronavirus on terrorist groups’ and behaviour.
 Some questions to be answered by the experts will include:

 • How does the Coronavirus pandemic affect terrorist groups?